 Private forest landowners own their property for many different reasons.
 They have different objectives and often plan management activities over time to reach their goals.
 All private forest owners must adhere to strict environmental laws and requirements when they conduct management activities and all harvested areas must be reforested and growing within 5 years.

-“Non-industrial” private forest land owners (NIPFs) represent a growing number of new landowners.
+Non-industrial” private forest landowners (NIPFs) represent a growing number of new landowners.
 NIPFs range from ranchers, farmers, tribes, and hunters to families or groups with varying land management objectives.

 FOREST FACT: Best Management Practices (BMPs) (LINK to BMP in environmental section) to protect water, soil and forest resources are mandatory for all private forest landowners.